Principal residence land

 For land to be the owner's principal place of residence, the property must be where the owner (or multiple owners) of at least a 50 per cent interest in the land ordinarily resides as at 1 July of each financial year.

-Leaving personal possessions at a property only or using it as a weekend home would not ordinarily qualify it for the principal residence land classification.
+Leaving personal possessions at a property only or using it as a weekend home would not ordinarily qualify it for the PRL classification.

-To apply for the classification, complete the online Principal residence land application.
+To apply for the classification, use the Principal residence land application.

 Where a related person to the owner, as defined in the